atomone-hub/genesis/CONSTITUTION.md

 opt out of this transfer-delay protection.

 The above minimal regulatory system still begs for a full system of checks and balances.
 That's another rabbit hole for another issue/document.
-The ATOM1 constitution hints at a system of checks and balances, but IMO it isn't complete yet, at least not in its current written form.
+The AtomOne constitution hints at a system of checks and balances, but IMO it isn't complete yet, at least not in its current written form.